Sugar Ray Leonard: Family

 In 1989, Leonard was introduced to Bernadette Robi by Kenny G at a Luther Vandross concert.
 Robi is the daughter of Paul Robi, one of the original Platters, and she is the ex-wife of Lynn Swann.
 Leonard and Robi were married at Leonard's $8.7 million estate in Pacific Palisades, California in August 1993.
 At the wedding ceremony, the grounds were converted into a garden with 10,000 roses and blossoms of other flowers flown in from the Netherlands.
-They have a daughter, Camille.
+They have a daughter, Camille and a son, Daniel.

-Leonard is also the godfather of Khloé Kardashian and has appeared on many episodes of Keeping Up With The Kardashians.
+Leonard is also the godfather of Khloé Kardashian and has appeared on many episodes of Keeping Up with the Kardashians.

 Charity work

 For many years, Leonard has been the International Chairman of the Juvenile Diabetes Research Foundation's Walk for a Cure and is actively involved in raising both awareness and funds.

 Leonard testified before the Senate Committee on Homeland Security and Government Affairs in 2009.
 The Senate hearing was titled "Type 1 Diabetes Research: Real Progress and Real Hope for a Cure".
 He testified about the burden of diabetes and the need for continued research funding to find a cure.

 Leonard and his wife, Bernadette, founded the Sugar Ray Leonard Foundation to support the Juvenile Diabetes Research Foundation and its annual Walk for a Cure.
 In 2009, the foundation expanded to support programs that help people rebuild their communities in ten cities across the United States.
 It supports accessible housing, healthcare services, and educational services and job training.

 In 2007 he was awarded The Ambassador Award of Excellence by the LA Sports & Entertainment Commission at the Riviera Country Club for his continued community involvement.